What is Energy Deregulation?

 - Rhode Island

-All in all, energy deregulation is a positive movement that boosts the power of energy users and improves customer service.
+Energy deregulation has had a positive effect on energy markets, including lowering prices, driving innovation, and improving service to customers.
+Increased energy efficiency and investments in sustainable energy are also results of the change.
 Now that you understand the history of energy deregulation, you can read more about the importance of energy choice and why it matters for you and your home or business.